carbon-language/carbon-lang/llvm/docs/BuildingADistribution.rst

 In addition to PGO profiling we also have limited support in-tree for generating linker order files.
 These files provide the linker with a suggested ordering for functions in the final binary layout.
-This can measurably speed up clang by physically grouping functions that are called temporally close to eachother.
+This can measurably speed up clang by physically grouping functions that are called temporally close to each other.
 The current tooling is only available on Darwin systems with ``dtrace(1)``.
 It is worth noting that dtrace is non-deterministic, and so the order file generation using dtrace is also non-deterministic.

 Options for Reducing Size
 =========================